Automatic number-plate recognition: Privacy concerns and misuse

+In some documented cases, ALPR systems have been misused by police officers to stalk their domestic partners.

 In the United States, inaccurate results have led to unnecessary stops of innocent people.
 The most notable case involved a Black family in Aurora, Colorado with four children aged between 6 and 17 being held at gunpoint, and the children placed in handcuffs.
+Municipalities have settled for millions of dollars in damages as a result of such incidents.

+In 2026, a review of media reports since 2024 by the Institute for Justice revealed that officers from across the nation have been abusing ALPR systems to stalk former romantic partners, raising concerns about abuse by authorities with civilian data.
+Concerns were raised about lack of oversight by the authorities themselves and possibility of underreporting because many cases of the abuse were discovered by journalists and private citizens who accessed public records of local police departments and noticed a pattern.

+In two separate cases, law enforcement officers are alleged to have searched ALPR systems on behalf of suspects in ongoing criminal investigations.

+In one reported case, law enforcement used ALPR systems in an abortion investigation rasing concerns about cross jurisdictional enforcement of abortion laws.

 Plate inconsistency and jurisdictional differences

 Many ANPR systems claim accuracy when trained to match plates from a single jurisdiction or region, but can fail when trying to recognize plates from other jurisdictions due to variations in format, font, color, layout, and other plate features.
 Some jurisdictions (particularly in the US) offer vanity or affinity plates, which can create many variations within a single jurisdiction.

 From time to time, US states will make significant changes in their license plate protocol that will affect OCR accuracy.
 They may add a character or add a new license plate design.
 ALPR systems must adapt to these changes quickly in order to be effective.
 Another challenge with ALPR systems is that some states have the same license plate protocol.
 For example, more than one state uses the standard three letters followed by four numbers.
 So each time the ALPR systems alarms, it is the user's responsibility to make sure that the plate which caused the alarm matches the state associated with the license plate listed on the in-car computer.
 For maximum effectiveness, an ANPR system should be able to recognize plates from any jurisdiction, and the jurisdiction to which they are associated, but these many variables make such tasks difficult.

 Currently at least one US ANPR provider (PlateSmart) claims their system has been independently reviewed as able to accurately recognize the US state jurisdiction of license plates, and one European ANPR provider claims their system can differentiate all EU plate jurisdictions.